teekamsuthar/teekamsuthar.github.io/index.md

 _Thank you for visiting._ 👏

-_Currently, it is under construction!_ 🚧
+_Currently, the site is under development!_ 🚧

 _Your patience is highly appriciated!_ ⌚